End-Time Illusion

-End-Time Illusion (E-TI) is a 21st-century heavy metal band formed in 2002 whose sound encompasses thrash, grind, death, and speed laced with harmonies, breakdowns, and obscure scales.
+End-Time Illusion (E-TI) is an American 21st-century heavy metal band formed in 2002 whose sound encompasses thrash, grind, death, and speed laced with harmonies, breakdowns, and obscure scales.

 History

 Founding members are Dave Sharpe (of :Blood Has Been Shed, :Dead by Wednesday), Jay Warziniac, and Sean Gaura.
 Jay Rodriquez was recruited for bass guitar shortly thereafter.
-Starting out with a somewhat commercial metal sound the band quickly released a 3-song demo recorded by producer Zeus (Shadows Fall, Hatebreed, Agnostic Front).
+Starting out with a somewhat commercial metal sound the band quickly released a three-song demo recorded by producer Zeus.
 The demo fared well among reviewers and was well played on the WAAF (FM) (Boston) show Harder-Faster.
 The band soon became tired of comparisons to metal-core bands and decided to go back to their roots and destroy via technical riff-oriented metal.
 While close to completing enough new material to go into the studio at the end of 2003, Jay decided to move to Bulgaria.
 Realizing that finding a replacement on drums would be time-consuming, the band recorded the drum tracks before Jay's departure.
 While continuing tracking at Zing studios in Westfield, Massachusetts, Jay returned from his trip abroad to rejoin the band in early 2004.

-With the addition of Scott Kadish on second guitar and Gary Goudreau on bass, the band released their first full-length So Below through Spare Change Records in 2005.
+With the addition of Scott Kadish on second guitar and Gary Goudreau on bass, the band released their first album So Below through Spare Change Records in 2005.
 The CD received rave reviews.
 The :Metal Maniacs magazine reviewer Dave Brenner praised the E-TI sound, as well as Dave Schalek of Live4Metal.com, and Dan Berry of The Hartford Advocate.
 The band promoted the recording through regional touring throughout the northeast of the United States, culminating in a 2007 East Coast tour.